Why small businesses should do market research

 You probably have a wealth of data sitting around in your business that you’re not currently using that you could learn a lot from.
 For starters pull out all the customer reviews you have.
 You may find these on Google reviews or Trustpilot.

 Group these results into positive and negative and pick out all the themes that come up in the written reviews.
-These might be under umbrella topics such as Quality, Product, Service.
+These might be under umbrella topics such as quality, product or service.
 You can start to tally how many times certain elements are mentioned to gain insight into what it most important to your customers.
-If amazing/poor service is the common theme that comes up that may be where you have a strength/weakness.
-Whatever it is that drives reviews is something important to the customer and should be operationalised into/out of your business.
+If amazing or poor service is the common theme that comes up, this could be where you have a strength or weakness.
+All the emerging themes should be addressed on an operational level.
 Summarise your strengths, weaknesses and extract out your opportunities within this.
 You could use this as part of a SWOT Analysis.

 4. Take time to check your competitor’s reviews